jonathan-laurent/delphyne/README.md

 pip install -e ".[dev]"
 ```

-Note that Python 3.12 (or more recent) is required, since Delphyne makes heavy use of [PEP 695 generics](https://peps.python.org/pep-0695/).
+Note that Python 3.12 is required, since Delphyne makes heavy use of [PEP 695 generics](https://peps.python.org/pep-0695/), and that Python 3.13 (and above) is *not yet supported*, due to an unresolved [typing issue](https://discuss.python.org/t/make-replace-stop-interfering-with-variance-inference/96092).
 Next, you should build the Delphyne vscode extension.
 For this, assuming you have [Node.js](https://nodejs.org/en/download) installed (version 22 or later), run:

 ```
 cd vscode-ui